 Theology of the Anointing of the Sick

 The Sacrament of Anointing of the Sick is not a sacrament for only those who are at the point of death.
 The church teaches that as soon as anyone of the faithful begins to know they are ill and in danger of death from sickness or old age, the fitting time to receive this sacrament has already arrived.
 A careful judgment about the seriousness of the illness should be sufficient to call for the priest.
-Christ’s compassion for the sick and his healings of almost every kind of infirmity indicate to us that God is ever present to us especially as we near the end of life or are seriously ill.
+Christ’s compassion for the sick and his healing of almost every kind of infirmity indicate to us that God is ever present to us especially as we near the end of life or are seriously ill.

 Anointing of the Sick and Sacred Scripture